 The first step you will need to complete is to set up the drywall itself.
 It is recommended for the easiest method to use blue board drywall which works especially well with plaster.
 It has a unique texture on the surface that holds the paint very well.
 The blue board drywall comes in sheets just like traditional drywall.

 Once you position the blue board drywall in place you will need to mud and tape the seams together.
 Put the drywall tape over each of the seams.
 The best tape to use is fiber mesh drywall tape.
 Apply a layer of joint compound over the top of the tape using the drywall knife.
 After the first coat has dried you will need to apply a second wider coat.

 Step 3 – Sand the Joints

-At this point you will need to allow around 24 hours for the joint compound to dry completely.
-Once it has dried, use the sand paper to smooth out any rough areas in the surface of the wall.
+At this point, you will need to allow around 24 hours for the joint compound to dry completely.
+Once it has dried, use the sandpaper to smooth out any rough areas on the surface of the wall.
 Be sure to sand the joint areas down to where they are level with the rest of the wall.

 Step 4 – Apply the Plaster

 Once the wall surface is completely smooth you can begin to mix the plaster.
 The best type to use in most cases is veneer plaster mixed with a little bit of water.
 Do not mix in too much water because it still needs to be thick to work best.
 The mixing can be done in the bucket easily with a paddle bit on an electric drill.
 Once you have the solution prepared you can apply the first coat to the wall.
 The plaster should be no more than 1/16 of an inch thick.

 Once the initial layer of plaster has dried you will need to add a second layer of the same thickness.
 During the second coat be sure to try and eliminate any blemishes or bumps on the surface.
 Once the second coat has dried you can prime and paint it or just leave it as is for a plaster wall surface.